 What is Science Week?

 Each year through Science Week, Pittcon offers outreach and support programs for science education in the city that hosts its annual convention.
-Science Week is one way that Pittcon will be supporting and enhancing science education in the New Orleans area in 2015.
+Science Week is one way that Pittcon will be supporting and enhancing science education in the Atlanta, Georgia area in 2016.

 A variety of excellent opportunities will be available to teachers, students, and science educators.